Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Inversion Approaches}

-Mainstream inversion approaches perform inversion based on the forward diffusion process, deterministic sampling process, and stochastic sampling process.
+Mainstream inversion approaches perform inversion based on the forward diffusion process, deterministic sampling process and stochastic sampling process.
 We denote these three basic inversion pathways as \textit{noise-adding inversion}, \textit{deterministic inversion}, and \textit{stochastic inversion}, respectively.
-Due to accumulated errors in the discrete diffusion process, the naive inversion process often fails to preserve details in the source image, especially with classifier-free guidance.
-Therefore, numerous works propose enhancements to these basic inversion approaches to ensure perfect reconstruction of the source image.